cse110-fa22-group17/cse110-fa22-group17/admin/cipipeline/phase1.md

 - ESLint
   - Static code analysis tool for identifying problematic patterns found in JavaScript code
-  - Linting will run on pull requests
+  - Linting will run on pull requests/push to master

 - Codacy
   - Automated code analysis/quality tool that helps ship better software, faster
+    - Analyzes each commit or pull request by running all supported static code analysis tools for the languages found in your repository.
+    - Prints the analysis results on the console, which is visible on the GitHub Action's workflow panel.
+    - Fails the workflow if it finds at least one issue in your code.
+    - Codacy dashboard also goes into depth about analysis.
-  - Code quality checks will run on pull requests
+  - Code quality checks will run on pull requests/push to master

 - Jest
   - JavaScript testing framework
-  - Unit testing will run on pull requests
+  - Unit testing will run on pull requests/push to master

 ## What is planned (in progress)
 - Jest